Home Page

 C1.100 - At least 30 semester graduate credits will be presented for the thesis or professional paper option, or at least 36 semester graduate credits for the nonthesis option.

-C1.200 - At least 20 semester credits, including those earned for the thesis or professional paper, will be in your major discipline.
+C1.200 - At least 20 semester credits, including those earned for the thesis or professional paper, will be in the major discipline.

-C1.300 - At least half the credits required for your degree (excluding a combined total of 10 semester credits for thesis and research) will be at the 500 or 600 level.
-To apply this rule to your course of study, subtract the number of thesis and research credits you completed (up to 10 semester credits only) from the minimum number of credits required for your degree.
+C1.300 - At least half the credits required for the degree (excluding a combined total of 10 semester credits for thesis and research) will be at the 500 or 600 level.
+To apply this rule to the course of study, subtract the number of thesis and research credits completed (up to 10 semester credits only) from the minimum number of credits required for the degree.
 All courses used to meet graduation requirements must be at the graduate level.

-All degree requirements for the master's degree, including the use of transfer and nondegree credits, must be completed within five years; six years for students in the School of Education.
+All degree requirements for the master's degree, including the use of transfer and non-degree credits, must be completed within five (5) years; six (6) years for students in the College of Education.
 Courses that fall outside this time limit must be recertified for currency of knowledge.

 For the purposes of this policy dual and joint degrees are defined as follows: